PIPatea/1602_Java/README.md

 ### Why did you move the residential and commercial math out of the event listeners and into their own functions?

-so they would not depend on one varible that i needed to use and so it would not be any inference with said varible if they have there own math
+since the residential and commercial were using the number of floors input i could not make it a adventlistner for users to use they are better of as there own fuctions because they work better that way instead of depending on other varibles